Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] How will you debug an application in Node.js?
   - **Explanation:**
+  Using the debugger that is apart of my environment to insert a breakpoint to watch what values are being held and what returns are being given.
+Another option is using Chrome DevTools.
   - **Use:**
   - **Example:**
   - **Source:**